pschake34/WeatherCollector/README.md

 ## Final Results

 The last step of our project was to fabricate and assemble the final product, a step which unfortunately took us far too long to get to.
 The assembly was a rather tedious process, as the enclosure had been designed with a very large numbers of brackets, which needed to all be screwed in.
-Also, the small space inside the box made some things very difficult, such as plugging things into the Arduino and getting things situated inside.
+Also, the small space inside the enclosure made some things very difficult, such as plugging things into the Arduino and getting things situated inside.
 However, we were very happy with our results after putting in some work and elbow grease.

 ### Images